-Instructions will be explained in Japanese and copies are available in English—it’s largely common sense: remember they are wild animals, so don’t pet them, don’t have anything dangling, don’t smuggle one home.
+Instructions will be explained in Japanese and copies are available in English.
+It’s largely common sense: Remember they are wild animals, so don’t pet them, don’t have anything dangling, don’t smuggle one home.
 The basics, but do read them.

 Up close and personal

 Depending on the seasons, different opportunities are available to hold fox cubs or foxes.
-There is a small charge; for larger foxes in autumn it was 400 yen for a couple of minutes and the chance to sport a horrendous lime green jacket.
+There is a small charge; for larger foxes in autumn it was ¥400 for a couple of minutes and the chance to sport a horrendous lime green jacket.
 This is quite good for getting it out of your system, as the personal strength required not to touch the sleeping ones is immense.
-This is is the central courtyard which is the first area you enter, with enclosures of foxes which are being cared for specifically, or being vaccinated, etc. You can then choose to wander the forest and see them running around, squabbling and curled up sleeping.
+This is in the central courtyard which is the first area you enter, with enclosures of foxes which are being cared for specifically, or being vaccinated, etc. You can then choose to wander the forest and see them running around, squabbling and curled up sleeping.

 The sleepers and screamers

-Most of the great photos you’ll have seen involve a lot of curled up adorable bundles of fur, and these are usually on the big walk-way shelves that line the main two paths from the courtyard.
+Most of the great photos you’ll have seen involve a lot of curled up adorable bundles of fur, and these are usually on the big walk-way shelves that line the two main paths from the courtyard.
 With a million opportunities and many wanderers passing by, this is a great place for close ups and selfies (and if you happen to have a fox filter, even better).
 Just restrain yourself from touching them, regardless of the cuteness, they have very sharp teeth, and are not tame.

 One thing you might notice as you stroll around are the blood curdling screams of the foxes.
 These are not vicious murders taking place behind the trees, but normal squabbles in everyday fox life.
 The foxes annoy each other and are pretty vocal about it, so don’t go near them when they are fighting, but do take notes on how to react to annoying people in the future (it’s very effective).

-Feeding the hordes
+Feeding the foxes

 The feeding station is located on raised stilts in the middle of the forest, with a large covered area and lots of keen foxes.
 When you get in, look down as you will no doubt see some adorable eyes staring back up at you.
 Foxes are adorable and line up for snacks, with quite a few staking out the base for new offerings.
-Bags of food are 100 yen and can be bought here or at the entrance.
+Bags of food are ¥100 and can be bought here or at the entrance.